crspybits/SMSyncServer/README.md

 ## 3) Server installation

-> The SMSyncServer server makes use of Node.js.
+* The SMSyncServer server makes use of Node.js.
 Current tests are using v5.1.0 on Mac OS X. You can find [Node.js here](https://nodejs.org/).

-> Create your own `client_secret.json` file (See `Server/Code/client_secret.json`).
+* Create your own `client_secret.json` file (See `Server/Code/client_secret.json`).
 It’s currently a symbolic link and must be replaced.
 The info in this file is from [Google Sign In](https://developers.google.com/identity/sign-in/ios/).
-Its structure is:
+Its structure as follows:

+### `client_secret.json`

             {
               "installed": {